St Giles' Church, Camberwell: 2015 restoration

 In 2015, St Giles' Church embarked upon a major appeal to raise £500,000 in order to overhaul and restore the organ.
 Much of the 1960s electrical system is beyond repair and the organ's pipes require significant restoration.
-Spearheading the fundraising campaign will be a world record attempt by the Director of Music and organist at St Giles', Ashley Valentine, who attempted to set the world record for the "longest marathon church organ playing" in June 2015.
+As part of the fundraising campaign there was a world record attempt by the Director of Music and organist at St Giles', Ashley Valentine, who attempted to set the world record for the "longest marathon church organ playing" in June 2015.

 Church bells

-St Giles' has a ring of ten bells cast in 1844 by the firm of Mears at the famous Whitechapel Bell Foundry.
-The largest, the Tenor, weights 1 ton and 4 cwts (1,220 kilograms).
+St Giles' has a ring of ten bells cast in 1844 by the firm of Mears at the Whitechapel Bell Foundry.
+The largest, the Tenor, weights 24 cwt (1,220 kg).

 Worship

 St Giles' is in the Catholic tradition of the Church of England.
 There are two services on Sundays, a said service at 8:00 am and a sung Parish Mass at 10:00 am.
-There are further said services throughout the week.
+There is another said service on Wednesdays at 10am.